OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 > npm install -g yo generator-office

-You will also need Outlook 2016 connected to an Office 365 account, Outlook.com account, or a Microsoft Exchange Server and a GitHub account to test all of the features of the add-in we're going to create.
+You will also need Outlook 2016 or later connected to an Office 365 account, Outlook.com account, or a Microsoft Exchange Server and a GitHub account to test all of the features of the add-in we're going to create.

 ## Create the add-in